Sara Yorke Stevenson: Journalism

 Stevenson wrote as a columnist for the Philadelphia Public Ledger under the pen names Peggy Shippen ("Peggy Shippen's Diary") and Sally Wistar ("Sally Wistar Says") until 1920.
 As Peggy Shippen, Stevenson wrote a society column for Philadelphia's elite, and her pseudonym paid homage to Peggy Shippen, a Philadelphian and a prominent figure during the Revolutionary War who was married to Benedict Arnold.

 Education and museum studies

-Following her departure from the Penn Museum in 1905, Stevenson developed one of the first college-level courses in training museum professionals in the United States, which she taught at the Pennsylvania Museum and School of Industrial Art, now known as The University of the Arts (Philadelphia).
+Following her departure from the Penn Museum in 1905, Stevenson developed one of the first college-level courses in training museum professionals in the United States, which she taught from 1908 until her death in 1921, at the Pennsylvania Museum and School of Industrial Art, later known as The University of the Arts (Philadelphia).
 Her lectures covered topics ranging from "The Modern Museum and its Functions" to "The Diseases of Objects and Remedies."
 She also became a curator in the museum now known as the Philadelphia Museum of Art.